What is a Lester Jones tube?

 You should come for a check-up at least once a year to have the tube examined and cleaned.

-What can go wrong with a Lester Jones tube?
+What problems can occur with a Lester Jones tube?

 The commonest problems with a Lester Jones tube are: